 - Add rules to the permission group.

-Parameter Description Authorization Type Specifies the type of the IP addresses or CIDR blocks that you want to authorize.
+Parameter Description Authorization Type The type of the IP addresses or CIDR blocks that you want to authorize.
 Valid values: IPv4 access address and IPv6 access address.
 This parameter is valid only in the China (Hohhot) region.
-Authorized Address Specifies the authorized object to which the rule is applied.Note If the permission group resides in the classic network, you can specify a single IP address rather than a CIDR block for this parameter.
+Authorized Address The authorized object to which the rule is applied.Note If the permission group resides in the classic network, you can specify a single IP address rather than a CIDR block for this parameter.
 Read/Write Permissions Specifies whether to allow read-only or read and write access from the authorized object to the file system.
 Valid values: Read-only and Read/Write.
 User Permissions Specifies whether to limit access from Linux to the file system.
 This parameter is invalid for Server Message Block (SMB) file systems.

 - Root User Anonymity: grants root users the least permissions as the nobody user.